United Methodists Face Fractured Future

 "We are very clear that we will stand by our LGBTQ students, staff, faculty, alums, and friends," says Jay Rundell, president of the Methodist Theological School in Ohio, one of 13 official United Methodist Church seminaries.
 "We will resist what we see as a narrow misuse of scripture and tradition."

-The ramifications of the General Conference action are not yet fully evident, but fractures are likely — between progressive clergy and conservative laity, between young and old church members, and between Methodists in the United States and those in Africa, Asia and other parts of what's known as the 'Global South,' mostly less-developed countries where conservative social views and a more strict interpretation of the Bible are prevalent.
+The ramifications of the General Conference action are not yet fully evident, but fractures are likely — between progressive clergy and conservative laity, between young and old church members, and between Methodists in the United States and those in Africa, Asia and other parts of what's known as the "Global South," mostly less-developed countries where conservative social views and a more strict interpretation of the Bible are prevalent.

 A majority of U.S. delegates at the United Methodist General Conference opposed the conservative resolutions on sexuality and marriage, but the U.S. share of global Methodism is declining while the church is growing in the Global South, especially Africa.

-"The old ladies in the villages, the old men in the villages, the young boys in the towns and villages, are all celebrating that the United Methodist Church has maintained its traditional view of the Bible," says Dr. Jerry Kulah of Liberia, General Coordinator of the church's Africa Initiative.
+"The old ladies in the villages, the old men in the villages, the young boys in the towns and villages, are all celebrating that the United Methodist Church has maintained its traditional view of the Bible," says Dr. Jerry Kulah of Liberia, general coordinator of the church's Africa Initiative.
 "Other denominations all across Africa are celebrating the United Methodist Church.
 That is the kind of euphoria being expressed right now across Africa."

-Some United Methodists in Africa say they hear U.S. and European liberals lecturing to them on what positions they should take on issues of sexuality, family, and marriage, and it strikes them as the latest example of a colonialist attitude.
+Some United Methodists in Africa say they hear U.S. and European liberals lecturing to them on what positions they should take on issues of sexuality, family and marriage, and it strikes them as the latest example of a colonialist attitude.

-'The chickens have come home to roost," says Valerie Bridgeman, the academic dean of the Methodist Theological School in Ohio.
+"The chickens have come home to roost," says Valerie Bridgeman, the academic dean of the Methodist Theological School in Ohio.

 "Colonialism is a real thing.
 But I also want to point out, having talked to several of my friends in Africa, that not all Africans agree with this decision," she says.
 "I think it's unfair for Americans to blame Africa or South America or the Philippines for this decision."

 In fact, there were many U.S. Methodists who joined United Methodists from Africa and elsewhere in supporting the new resolutions at the General Conference.